PURCHASING AT VS EYEWEAR FAQS

 Our return policy on prescription eyewear is that it is non-returnable for a refund because the lenses are a custom job.
-You can return the glasses within 30 days for a refund of the frame cost only, or, if you’d prefer a remake, we can apply 50% of what you paid for the first pair towards a remake.
+You can return the glasses within 30 days for a refund of the frame cost only, or, if you’d prefer a remake, we can apply a significant amount of what you paid for the first pair towards a remake.
 If the glasses are made incorrectly we will remake it at no cost.

 Why is VS Eyewear less expensive than competitors?